Keypad / Control Panel / Touch Pad / Controller Overlay Repair Kit for Health Mate, Sun Spirit, High Tech Health / Thermal Life

 Sun Spirit 012-0048A High Tech Health / Thermal Life 012-0037C

 Several models of Health Mate, Sun Spirit, and High Tech Health / Thermal Life saunas incorporated a 4-digit membrane overlay keypad with a green face or black face on Health Mate branded saunas, brown for those branded as "Sun Spirit", or blue for High Tech Health / Thermal Life.
-For these specific keypad, the membrane overlays tend to fail prematurely, resulting in the the buttons shoring, ultimately causing them to be in an intermittent or permanent "on" state.
+For these specific keypad, the membrane overlays tend to fail prematurely, resulting in the the buttons shorting, ultimately causing them to be in an intermittent or permanent "on" or closed state.

-Furthermore, many of the domed discs covering each of the contact layers break off entirely.
+Furthermore, many of the domed discs covering each of the contact layers can break off entirely.
 The missing dome may or may not affect functionality, and at the very least appear cosmetically unappealing.

 Telltale signs of failure of the keypad overlay: